setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-status/review-1.md

 8. Meetings are too often, for such task.
 My time is therefore too much in this project.
 Task should be ready for demo!
    Then I do review.
 Let's do this time Sunday again, but then switch to once a week.
-It is turning to teaching and teaching was not in the plans, as we discussed - no teaching.
+It is turning to teaching and teaching was not in the plans, as we discussed.

 9. Read requirements.
 Requirements in stealer-backlog.html.
 That Is your responsibility to prove, that all is done.